Psychotherapist Vs. Psychologist: What Is the Difference & When Should I See One?

 Who Might Need a Psychotherapist?

-Indicators that you might benefit from consulting a psychotherapist:
+Indicators that you might use psychotherapist consultations:

 • Social anxiety.
 Feeling extreme discomfort or fear in public, leading to avoidance of social interactions and impacting personal and professional relationships.